 Or as author Jim Clemmer says rather more harshly, “Bribing people to perform turns them into mercenaries.
 It debases, degrades and demeans work.
 It sets a vicious self-perpetuating cycle into motion – incentives inducements, rewards, and the like leave people feeling manipulated and overly focused on what they get for complying with management’s goals.
 The emptier work is, the more people look elsewhere for fulfillment.”

 Perhaps at no other time is the ineffectiveness of money shown better than when a valued staff member tenders their resignation.
 Many companies react to this with a counter-offer in the form of higher pay.
 But these counter offers are unlikely to keep people around for much longer.
-The annual Hays salary survey shows that 52 per cent of the employers polled offered more money to get someone to stay, but of those, 37 per cent still walked and another 32 per cent left within a year.

 That doesn’t however mean that you shouldn’t design a workable incentive plan in conjunction with your sales people, which allow them to be rewarded with not just a fair wage but also in ways that go beyond their salary.
 This can include cash bonuses, extra holiday time, days off and an upgrade in their transport.